Maryland ADA Compliance Attorneys

 Representing Disabled Workers Throughout Maryland

-Regardless of your job, our careers are integral parts of our lives.
-Whether you’re a hardworking professional who is eager to climb the corporate ladder or simply content to work a day job that allows plenty of time for hobbies and passions outside of work, your livelihood is a key factor when it comes to economic security and personal fulfillment.
+Regardless of your job, your career is an integral part of your life.
+Whether you're a hardworking professional eager to climb the corporate ladder or someone content with a day job that allows plenty of time for hobbies, your livelihood is key to economic security and personal fulfillment.

-Our Maryland employment lawyers understand how workplace discrimination can degrade workers’ confidence, identity, and self-worth.
-For disabled individuals, the right to work in a non-discriminatory environment can be all the more complex.
-From addressing unconscious biases in the workplace to holding employers accountable for unethical behavior, The Law Office of Andrew M. Dansicker, LLC has the specialized legal knowledge needed to aggressively protect your rights.
+Our Maryland employment lawyers understand how workplace discrimination can degrade workers' confidence, identity, and self-worth.
+For disabled individuals, the right to work in a non-discriminatory environment is even more complex.
+From addressing unconscious biases in the workplace to holding employers accountable for unethical behavior, The Law Office of Andrew M. Dansicker, LLC has the legal knowledge needed to protect your rights.

 Facing disability discrimination at work?
 Contact us online to discuss your case with a skilled ADA violations attorney in Maryland.